From Rev. Dr. Kenji Akahoshi

 The recitation, also known as Nembutsu, can be described in various ways, but of course, remains beyond words.

 Here we apply the rule of receiving, rather than achieving.
-We may be forgetting that time when we were 2-year-olds, and we were the recipients of that compassion, as someone took care of us.
+We may be forgetting that time when we were 2-year-olds, and we were the recipients of that compassion, when many people took care of us.
 As my grandson runs around a store, is he aware that parental eyes are insuring his safety?
 As we conduct the business of our lives, are we aware that there are causes and conditions that sustain our life?

 Especially in 21st century America, we enjoy the democratic ideals of laws and an ethos of the common good.
 As we become aware that our individual ego is supported by a community and national sense of Oneness, we realize our responsibility in supporting others for the common good.